Red garra: Distribution, habitat, and taxonomy

-Relationship with humans
+Fish pedicure

 Doctor fish facilities at spa resorts exist in many countries worldwide.
-In 2006, doctor fish spa resorts opened in Kangal, Turkey, Hakone, Japan, and Umag, Croatia, where the fish are used to clean the bathers at the spa.
-In 2008, two widely known doctor fish pedicure services were opened in the United States in Alexandria, Virginia, and in Milwaukee, Wisconsin.
+In 2006, doctor fish spa resorts opened in Kangal, Turkey; Hakone, Japan; and Umag, Croatia, where the fish are used to clean the bathers at the spa.
+In 2008, two widely known doctor fish pedicure services were opened in the United States in Fairfax County, Virginia, and in Milwaukee, Wisconsin.
 Wisconsin ordered the closure of the doctor fish service shortly after its opening.
 In 2010, the first spa opened in the United Kingdom in Sheffield.
 In 2011, the UK Health Protection Agency issued a report assigning a "very low" risk of transferring infection from the procedure.

 The practice is banned in several of the states in the United States and Canadian provinces as cosmetology regulators believe the practice is unsanitary, with the Wall Street Journal saying that "cosmetology regulations generally mandate that tools need to be discarded or sanitized after each use.
 But epidermis-eating fish are too expensive to throw away".
 The procedure is legal in Quebec, with a few clinics in Montreal.
-The animal rights organization People for the Ethical Treatment of Animals (PETA), which opposes all human use of animals, denounces the practice, citing callous methods of international transportation and suggesting that the fish are deliberately starved between treatments to force them to eat an abnormal food.
+Animal-rights organization People for the Ethical Treatment of Animals, which opposes all human use of animals, denounces the practice, citing callous methods of international transportation and suggesting that the fish are deliberately starved between treatments to force them to eat an abnormal amount of food.

-Garra rufa seen in the spa and aquarium trade mostly originate from commercial facilities in Israel and to a lesser degree Turkey.
+Garra rufa fish seen in the spa and aquarium trade mostly originate from commercial facilities in Israel and to a lesser degree Turkey.
 Since Israeli and many (but not all) Turkish populations of "G. rufa" now are recognized as G. jordanica and G. turcica instead, this leads to questions over the true identity of most of the fish seen in the trade.
 It is legally protected from capture from the wild in Turkey due to concerns of overharvesting.
-Despite its ability to survive in polluted waters, the species requires clean, well-oxygenated and moving waters to thrive in an aquarium.
-For treatment of skin diseases, aquarium specimens are not well-suited as the skin-feeding behavior fully manifests only under conditions where the food supply can be scarce and unpredictable.
+Despite its ability to survive in polluted waters, the species requires clean, well-oxygenated, and moving waters to thrive in an aquarium.
+For treatment of skin diseases, aquarium specimens are not well-suited, as the skin-feeding behavior fully manifests only under conditions where the food supply can be scarce and unpredictable.

+When used as a prelude intended to enhance the effects of ultraviolet light exposure in psoriasis treatment, fish pedicure is known as ichthyotherapy.